Make sure that the MySQL server is running, and that you can connect to it using the mysql client, and that your qube table version is at 37.

 sudo mkdir -p /opt/mysql_dump sudo chmod 755 /opt/mysql_dump

-Then, install the export_data_from_mysql.py script and fix_mysql_column_orders.sql scripts from the next step into this directory as the root user, and run the export script as root.
+export_data_from_mysql.pyand fix_mysql_column_orders.sql scripts script from the next step into this directory as the root user, and run the export script as root.

-- Download the export_data_from_mysql.py script and fix_mysql_column_orders.sql scripts from http://repo.pipelinefx.com/downloads/pub/db_migration_tools/ and copy it them into the destination folder.
+export_data_from_mysql.pyand fix_mysql_column_orders.sql scripts script from http://repo.pipelinefx.com/downloads/pub/db_migration_tools/ and copy them it into the destination folder.